 Acknowledge that the need you have for a separate life outside of your relationship is a really healthy one.
 A good balance of space and togetherness helps us maintain a healthy connection with both ourselves and our partner and keeps us renewing ourselves and our relationship.

-If you and your partner have different needs when it comes to space and togetherness, you might find it useful to know and understanding your Attachment Style (click on the link for book recommendation).
+If you and your partner have different needs when it comes to space and togetherness, you might find it useful to know and understand your Attachment Style tendencies.
 This can give you a lot of insight and understanding into your feelings and behaviour when you’re relating romantically and can help you understand your partner better.

 When we maintain a healthy sense of “I” – what I feel a Yes to, what I feel a No to, what I want and need – our choice to be in our relationship will be a conscious one.
 And anything we consciously choose in life is going to be infinitely more fulfilling than something we’re just blindly going along with!
 So check in with yourself, and if it’s a No, free yourself…and if it’s a Yes, enjoy!